Marriott Bonvoy Brilliant Welcome Bonus

 The Marriott Bonvoy Brilliant Card offers a free night award on your account anniversary every year, valid at a property costing up to 50,000 points per night.
 This has a significant advantage over the free night award on some other Marriott credit cards, which are only valid at properties costing up to 35,000 points.

-Last year I used this for a free night at the Ritz-Carlton Sarasota over Thanksgiving.
+For example, over Thanksgiving of 2019 I used this for a free night at the Ritz-Carlton Sarasota.
 We decided to celebrate the holiday there with family (it was convenient for my mom, and it was her first time really leaving the house after a surgery a couple of months prior), and we had a great time.

 It just happened to be that the hotel cost 50,000 points per night, so I could use a certificate for a night, when the paid rate would have been over $350 including taxes.